Wunderwaffez/5110_temp_logger/README.md

 ## How It Works ?
 At start you set log interval (min: 0, max: 140) as minutes and press "OK" button to start the process.
-**Graph are is 72 pixels wide.
+**Graph is 72 pixels wide.
 If you log every one minute it takes 72 minutes to finish.
 For an example if you want to log the temperature of next 6 hours you have to set the interval to 5 minutes.
 72*5 = 360 minutes, 360/60 = 6 hours.
-So the formula of the total time is : `logging interval * 72 = total minutes`, `total minutes / 60 = total hours`
+So the formula of the total time is : `logging interval * 72 = total minutes`, `total minutes / 60 = total hours`**
 When it reaches %100, press "OK" button again to restart logging.

 ## Notes